varnamproject/govarnam/README.md

 # Varnam

 Varnam is an Indian language transliteration library.
-GoVarnam is a Go port of [libvarnam](https://github.com/varnamproject/libvarnam) with some core architectural changes.
-Not every part of libvarnam is ported.
+GoVarnam is a brand new Go port of [libvarnam](https://github.com/varnamproject/libvarnam) with some core architectural changes.

 It is stable to use daily as an input method.
-See it in action here: https://varnamproject.github.io/editor/
+Try out different languages here: https://varnamproject.github.io/editor/

+Malayalam has really good support in Varnam.
+We welcome improvements of all languages in Varnam.

-An [Input Method Engine](https://en.wikipedia.org/wiki/Input_method) for Linux operating systems via IBus is available here: https://github.com/varnamproject/govarnam-ibus
+* An [Input Method Engine](https://en.wikipedia.org/wiki/Input_method) for GNU/Linux operating systems via IBus is available here: https://github.com/varnamproject/govarnam-ibus
+* For macOS, there is a [Varnam IME too](https://github.com/varnamproject/varnam-macOS).
+* Windows: Need Help

 ## Installation & Usage